 - Click Next.
 All tables and views associated with Google BigQuery are displayed.

 - From the Tables list, select the relevant table or view you want to work with.
-You can click next to the relevant table or click Preview to view to see a preview of the data inside it.
+You can click next to the relevant table or view to see a preview of the data inside it.

 - (Optional) Click + to customize the data you want to import with SQL.
-See Controlling the Partitions to Import with Custom Queries for more information.
+See Custom Queries to Reduce the Amount of Imported Data above for more information.

 - After you have selected all the relevant tables, click Done.
 The tables are added to your schema.

 Sisense’s Google BigQuery connector provides the ability to run queries on defined partitions:

 - Sharded tables - supports the ability to view the parent tables (grouped view, as wildcard Select statement) while running queries per the partitions as filters.

 - Tables partitioned by date field - querying by partitions as out-of-the-box functionality, via filters and custom queries.